 This is the very essence of true community: to meet each other where we are at right now and show up together to make a difference.

 During these times of service in action, there are days (and weeks) that feel heavy and hard.
 Some days, I just wanted to crawl back under the covers to be shielded by the warmth and security that the darkness and stillness offers.
 To be alone.
 Unbothered.
 To cry.
-To rest.
+I wanted to rest.
 To heal.

 You may also have tried to isolate yourself when life feels like it’s too much.
 Yet the desire to shrink and hide only makes us play small and eliminates the beautiful opportunity we have to influence and serve our community, even when we’re hurting.